-A lifestyle that strives for righteousness, good works and separation unto God from the evil ways of the world (Romans 12:1-2), manifested by speaking the truth (James 5:12), maintaining the sanctity of the home (Ephesians 5:22, 6:4), settling differences between Christians in accordance with the Word of God (I Corinthians 6:1-8), exhibiting the fruit of the spirit (Galatians 5:22-23), and maintaining a life of prayer (Ephesians 6:18; Philippians 4:6).
+A lifestyle that strives for righteousness, good works and separation unto God from the evil ways of the world (Romans 12:1, 2), manifested by speaking the truth (Ephesians 4:15), maintaining the sanctity of the home and the sanctity of the biblical definition of marriage between one man and one woman as determined biologically at conception (Ephesians 5:22; 6:4), settling differences between Christians in accordance with the Word of God (I Corinthians 6:1-8), exhibiting the fruit of the spirit (Galatians 5:22, 23), and maintaining a life of prayer (Ephesians 6:18; Philippians 4:6).

 The Christian should observe the ordinances of our Lord, which are 1) baptism of believers by immersion (Matthew 28:19; Mark 16:16; Acts 2:38; Romans 6:1-6) and 2) the Lord’s Supper (I Corinthians 11:20-34; Acts 2:42; Acts 20:7).

 His existence and personality as the great adversary of God and His people (Revelation 12: 1-10), his judgment (John 12:3 1), and final doom (Revelation 20:10).